y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 \end{bmatrix}
 \\).

-With this knowledge, we can get into some common type of transforms:
+With this knowledge, we can get into some common types of transforms:

 <!--[insert diagrams for this section]-->